boozallen/sdp-docs/pages/getting-started/configuration_of_sdp.rst

 Overview
 ========

-In this section of the Getting Started guide, you will setup and configure a basic Jenkins pipeline for the different repositories in your GitHub Organization.
+In this section of the Getting Started Guide, you will setup and configure a basic Jenkins pipeline for the different repositories in your GitHub Organization.

 Identify the Source Code
 ========================

 It wouldn't be much of a pipeline if there wasn't any code to send through it.
-Feel free to try to use your own source code.
-If you have any of your own to use, you can fork this `example project`_.
+You can use your own source code so long as can be compiled/built with ``docker build``.
+If you don't yet have a compatible source code repository, you can fork this `example project`_ for the purposes of this Getting Started Guide.

 .. _example project: https://github.com/kottoson-bah/sdp-example-proj